swlee052/swlee052/README.md

 ### Hi there 👋

 I am a software engineer with a focus on backend development.
-In my previous role at Milliman, I worked on developing software applications for actuarial modeling.

 ### Tech Stack 👨🏻‍💻
 - Frontend / Desktop: React, Blazor, Electron, HTML, CSS